-Kofi Annan is the Chairman of the Kofi Annan Foundation, of the Africa Progress Panel (APP), and of the Elders, and used to be Chairman of the Alliance for a Green Revolution in Africa (AGRA).
-He also currently serves as the Chancellor of the University of Ghana, and is a board member, patron or honorary member of a number of organizations..
+Kofi Annan was the Chairman of the Kofi Annan Foundation, of the Africa Progress Panel (APP), and of the Elders, and used to be Chairman of the Alliance for a Green Revolution in Africa (AGRA).
+He also served as the Chancellor of the University of Ghana, and was a board member, patron or honorary member of a number of organizations..

 One of Kofi Annan’s main priorities as Secretary-General was a comprehensive program of reform aimed at revitalizing the United Nations and making the international system more effective.
 He was a constant advocate for human rights, the rule of law, the Millennium Development Goals and Africa and sought to bring the organization closer to the global public by forging ties with civil society, the private sector and other partners.